akenza-io/akenza-java-client/README.md

 A Java client library for interacting with the `akenza` API.

+**Disclaimer: this project is under active development and the APIs are not yet stable**

 ## Getting Started

 Include the latest version of akenza-client into your project: